wulfebw/Independent_Study/README.md

 graph_ssp.py:
 -------------
 The specific data I used contained a great deal of network data due to the interaction of many different people in pairs.
-This data can be used quite effectively for predicting the outcome of interactions (in fact, it's so far the most effective type of feature.) <b>This file contains code for developing these features, which mostly consist of projecting the bipartite, undirected graph onto a weighted, directed graph, the weights of which are then aggregated through some reduce function</b>.
+This data can be used quite effectively for predicting the outcome of interactions (in fact, it was the most effective type of feature.) <b>This file contains code for developing these features, which mostly consist of projecting the bipartite, undirected graph onto a weighted, directed graph, the weights of which are then aggregated through some reduce function</b>.
 This paper provided the basis for these features [3].

 ![alt tag](https://github.com/wulfebw/Independent_Study/blob/master/media/bipartite.png)
 The bipartite preference graph was used to create the following weighted projection.
 Summing and taking the average of the edge weights produced the network features used in predicting decisions.